Here are 6 powerful appointment setting tips.

 6. Build enough interest to close for the appointment.

-As we mentioned, your goal is not necessarily to sell the product and more so to set the appointment.
+As we mentioned, your immediate goal is not necessarily to sell the product and is more so to set the appointment.
 As a result, you don’t need to build the prospect’s level of interest so that they purchase.
 You need to build just enough interest and curiosity so that the prospect wants to continue the conversation.

 We hope these appointment setting tips help you to take your game to the next level.